martiserra99/canvas-user-interface-docs/docs/1.how-to-use/3.create-types/2.user-interface/user-interface.md

 - **measure(maxSize)**: The UI calls this method by passing as argument the maximum size that the element is allowed to be.
 In this method, the element computes its size taking into consideration this maximum size and stores the result in its `size` property.
 The maximum size that the UI pass is the size of the canvas.

 - **locate(coords)**: The UI calls this method by passing as argument the coords that the element has to be located.
 In this method, the element assigns this coords to its `coords` property.
-The coords that the UI pass are the top left corner of the canvas.
+The coords that the UI pass are the top left corner of the canvas (0, 0).

 - **draw(ctx)**: The UI calls this method by passing as argument the canvas context in which the element has to make the drawings.
 In this method, the element makes all the drawings it needs to do.